kentydotcom/Solana-Auditors-Bootcamp/Lesson-4/README.md

 > [!IMPORTANT]
-> For more details about the Trident, check the Trident documentation [Tridetn docs](https://ackee.xyz/trident/docs/latest/)
+> For more details about the Trident, check the Trident documentation [Trident docs](https://ackee.xyz/trident/docs/latest/)

 > [!IMPORTANT]
 > Check the Part I of Fuzzing with Trident for more better introduction into Fuzzing [Fuzzing with Trident I](../Lesson-3/)